Practice/Industry Group Overview

 We also provide a complete range of services for labor relations, from initial counseling to NLRB hearings to appellate court practice, striving to assist employers in maintaining positive relations with their employees and avoiding the disruption of litigation.

 Greenberg Traurig has broad ERISA experience.
-One of our attorneys was a principal designer and one of the drafters of the Employee Retirement Income Security Act (ERISA) and his publications have been cited on numerous occasions by the U.S. Supreme Court and other federal and state courts.
+One of our attorneys was a principal designer and one of the drafters of the Employee Retirement Income Security Act (ERISA) and his publications have been cited on numerous occasions by the Supreme Court of the United States and other federal and state courts.

 - Class Actions